vwkd/code-system/src/languages/rust/struct/String.md

 cloning Box<str> would make deep clone, memory allocation, linear time copy BUT always prefer to use references to slice first, if doesn't need ownership

+String is to str, what Vec<T> is to [T] always use &str instead of &String

+string data is character buffer on heap over-allocates a bit

+string struct stores pointer to string data, length and capacity

+clone allocates new memory, copies over characters linear time no extra capacity crates new struct and points at new character buffer

+Arc<str>
+heap data is strong rc, weak rc, and string data

+arc struct is pointer to heap data and length, no capacity if type is Sized then only pointer, no length

+clone just increments rc and copies struct, doesn't clone heap data / memory allocation / deep copy

+also implements `Deref<str>` like `String`
+-> can replace String if doesn't need mutation

+String for modifying collection don't use if doesn't modify in other words: immutable String doesn't make sense !

+Shared-ownership immutable string
+unlikely benefits, only when
+ do tons and tons of copy of long permanent text, and can't attach a string ownership with anything else in the same scope at all

+[a]rc a clone is always O(1), while for a slice it's O(n)

+--> in short: use Arc for shared ownership instead of cloning Vec, but if references won't do

+ABOVE BAD
+get a pointer to the same exact slice like taking an immutable reference to a Vec, which is faster does not fulfil the same role as a Vec clone

 ## Resources